hjrgrn/nvim-config/README.md

 # Neovim Configuration

 My personal Neovim configuration.
-Very simple configuration that provides lsp servers and formatting for: Rust, C, Python, Javascript, CSS, HTML and Lua; along with other features.
+A simple setup that provides LSP servers and formatting for Go, Rust, C, Python, JavaScript, CSS, HTML, and Lua, along with other features.
-All the plugins are pinned to a specific commit in order to give better stability.
+All plugins are pinned to specific commits for better stability.

 ## Neovim version